LAAHU Committees

 The purpose is to identify key areas of the market in need of course delivery that will be of

-value to the NAHU membership.
+value to the NABIP membership.

 The chair will work in coordination with their board to accomplish its goals.